 HABC – HOUSING AUTHORITY OF BEAVER COUNTY

 Recognizing the importance of housing on the economic development climate of the County, and the effect an aging, deteriorating housing supply may have on the community, the City of Aliquippa has made a substantial commitment to maintaining and preserving the existing housing stock.
 This commitment is evidenced through the use of the Aliquippa Economic Development Corporation Neighborhood Partnership Program funds for the Home Improvement Program (HIP).
-The objectives of HIP are to stabilize the housing stock by providing rehabilitation assistance to eligible residents within City of Aliquippa.
-Through this approach, the City of Aliquippa hopes to arrest physical decline of the housing stock and thereby promote the economic vitality of City of Aliquippa.
+The objectives of HIP are to stabilize the housing stock by providing rehabilitation assistance to eligible residents within the City of Aliquippa.
+Through this approach, the City of Aliquippa hopes to arrest physical decline of the housing stock and thereby promote the economic vitality of the City of Aliquippa.

 CITY OF ALIQUIPPA